Hossamwakeel/Hossamwakeel/README.md

 ## 👋 About Me

-I’m **Hossam Wakeel**, a **Data Analyst** currently **studying and working in data analysis**, with a strong interest in turning data into clear, actionable insights that support business and decision-making.
+I’m **Hossam Elwakeel**, a **Data Analyst** currently **studying and working in data analysis**, with a strong interest in turning data into clear, actionable insights that support business and decision-making.

 🎓 I study **Management Information Systems**, which gives me a solid foundation in both business and technology.